FlyingJester/Turbo/README.md

 About UltraSphere
 -----------------

 UltraSphere is a JavaScript environment for the desktop.
-It solves the same problems that Node.JS does, while being more cross-platform and supporting more processor architectures, and providing a lighter-weight scripting environment and more powerful interface.
+It is primarily intended for games on other graphical and multimedia purposes, but it has all the facilities for general purpose programming as well.
+It aims to solve the same problems that Node.JS does, while being more cross-platform and supporting more processor architectures, and providing a lighter-weight scripting environment and more powerful interface.

 The chief goal of UltraSphere is to let the programmer use JavaScript wherever they would otherwise use C, C++.